-Before power consumption measurement, remove the jumpers on Pin 5-Pin 6 and Pin 7-Pin 8 of J5 (as shown in Figure 5-2), and remove the LCD in the upper-right corner on the board, to prevent abnormal measurements due to current leakage from VDDIO.
+Before power consumption measurement, remove the LCD on the board, to prevent abnormal measurements due to current leakage from VDDIO.
 For details, see "Section 4.1 Configuration Principle".

 5.3 Measurement

 When a basic environment is established, measure the power consumption using Keysight N6705C and a PC with relevant software.